Spical PLUS Sachets (Neoseiulus californicus) — Predatory Mite for Spider Mite Control

 Use For

-Two-spotted spider mite (Tetranychus urticae)
+Two-spotted spider mite (Tetranychus urticae and other varieties)

-European red mite (Panonychus ulmi)
+European red mite (Panonychus ulmi and other varieties)

-Citrus red mite (Panonychus citri)
+Citrus red mite (Panonychus citri and other varieties)

 Other common greenhouse and field spider mites